-Podcasts and audiobooks are a great way to learn Spanish for free passively while you trudge through your daily commute, cook dinner, or take a walk in your neighborhood.
+Spanish podcasts and audiobooks are a great way to practice Spanish for free passively while you trudge through your daily commute, cook dinner, or take a walk in your neighborhood.
 It’s easy to fit learning into your busy schedule when you’re doing it in the background of another activity.
 Luckily, there are lots of free audio resources to pick from.
-And when it comes to other more visual media like TV shows and movies, they can be just as helpful as audio resources, but they require more of your attention if you’re going to be reading subtitles and wanting to closely follow the plot of what you’re watching.
+And when it comes to other more visual media like Spanish TV shows and Spanish movies, they can be just as helpful as audio resources, but they require more of your attention if you’re going to be reading subtitles and wanting to closely follow the plot of what you’re watching.

 Media can be a great way to round out your language learning in a way that’s fun and engaging, and it’s especially practical because much of it helps you learn Spanish for free.
 But keep in mind that to really master a language, you’ve got to do more than just listening to it or reading words on a screen; you’ll need to supplement media with ways to practice writing and speaking Spanish, too, especially in real-life conversations.

 Learning Spanish For Free With Library Books And Public Resources